M-Guard Isode's XML Guard

 This means that a basic network firewall is insufficient for the M-Guard target applications.

 The network separation that is provided by a network firewall remains a critical part of how M-Guard is deployed.
 Typically, this will be achieved by operating M-Guard on a system with two network interfaces, one on each side.
-The M-Guard setup needs to ensure that all traffic will go through M-Guard and no traffic will go around it.
+To achieve this, an M-Guard appliance will be configured with a network interface on each side (typically considered as High/Low or Red/Black).
+In addition an M-Guard appliance will have one or more network interfaces for management to minimize functional exposure to the connected networks.
+An M-Guard setup needs to ensure that all traffic will go through M-Guard and no traffic will go around it.
 Network separation is inherent to the architecture, with more controls than a firewall gives.

 Isode has made a basic choice to keep things as simple as possible.
 If functionality is not needed in M-Guard, it can be pushed out to the applications using M-Guard.
-The aim is to improve security and to reduce cost.
+The aim is to improve security and to reduce cost of both boundary component and the whole solution.

 Content Based Control

 An architectural choice is that M-Guard checks are made on discrete blocks of content.
-This allows controls to be specified simply as “is this content allowed”.
-The model is that the checks are stateless, and that rules for whether a given content block is allowed are not dependent on anything other than the message.
+This allows controls to be specified simply as “is this content allowed” with rules focussed on single messages.
+The model is that the checks only relate to the message being checked, so that rules for whether a given content block is allowed are not dependent on anything other than the message.

 When content is sent to M-Guard, a simple yes/no decision is made.
 The expectation is that the system sending data to M-Guard understands the boundary policy rules and will only send allowed content.
 This means that M-Guard’s role is one of security policy enforcement.
 There is no content transformation.
 This approach simplifies M-Guard and leads to better security.